Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Overview of theoretical framework

 \subsection{Muonium conversion and new physics beyond the Standard Model}

-The Standard Model Effective Field Theory (SMEFT) serves as a powerful framework for providing a model-independent characterization of new physics beyond the Standard Model~\cite{Grzadkowski:2010es,Fernandez-Martinez:2024bxg}.
+The Standard Model Effective Field Theory (SMEFT) serves as a powerful framework for providing a model-independent characterization of heavy new physics beyond the Standard Model~\cite{Grzadkowski:2010es,Fernandez-Martinez:2024bxg}.
 If we believe that the Standard Model acts as a low-energy approximation of a complete theory, the Standard Model Lagrangian can be interpreted as the leading term in a series expansion of the complete theory.
 Higher-order terms in this series expansion are the effective forms of new physics beyond the Standard Model.
 The Standard Model operators have a mass dimension of 4, whereas higher-dimensional operators, which are scaled by inverse powers of the unknown new physics scale (NP scale), are incorporated into the SMEFT Lagrangian.
 Thus, the SMEFT Lagrangian can be expressed as a series expansion in terms of the inverse power of NP scale,

 The leading term in the series is the Standard Model Lagrangian, denoted as $\mathcal{L}_\text{SM}$.
 In the higher-order terms, each dimension-$n$ effective operator $Q^{(n)}_i$ is associated with a Wilson coefficient $C^{(n)}_i$ and scaled by the new physics scale $\Lambda$.
 Qualitatively, these higher-order terms encapsulate the potential new physics models through the effective operators, while the Wilson coefficients represent the coupling strengths.
-The new physics scale $\Lambda$ can be interpreted as a characteristic energy scale in new physics, such as the masses of unknown particles involved in interactions beyond the Standard Model.
+The new physics scale $\Lambda$ can be interpreted as a characteristic energy scale in new physics, such as a combination of quantities with dimension of mass involved in interactions beyond the Standard Model.
 Both the NP scale and the Wilson coefficients will ultimately manifest in observables, allowing experiments to constrain the new physics scale or the coupling strengths in a model-independent way.

 Dimension-6 operators are the lowest-order operators where $\Delta L_\mu=2$ muonium-to-antimuonium conversion can be introduced at the tree level with single SMEFT vertex~\cite{Conlin:2020veq}.
-There are five independent dimension-6 $\bar{\mu}e\bar{\mu}e$ four-fermion operators that leads to muonium-to-antimuonium conversion~\cite{Fukuyama:2021iyw,Petrov:2022wau},
+There are five independent dimension-6 $\bar{\mu}e\bar{\mu}e$ four-fermion operators that leads to muonium-to-antimuonium conversion~\cite{Conlin:2020veq,Fukuyama:2021iyw,Petrov:2022wau,Conlin:2022sga},